 Extending from prehistoric family units, these membranes have ballooned outward.
 Gathering different peoples into unified wholes – brutally or otherwise – they have spread out, their growth nourished by the arterial supply of growing communications systems.

-Now that sub-continental populations share a common membrane, now that any two voices at opposite ends of the world are separated by .6 seconds by telephone, we are a mere quantum jump from global unity.
+Now that sub-continental populations share a common membrane, now that any two voices at opposite ends of the world are separated by .6 seconds by telephone, we are a mere quantum jump from global unification.
 Actually, this political process resembles the growth of one large bubble from a froth of smaller ones—and probably obeys a similar set of surface tension laws.

-Federal authority demands that districts subordinate themselves to a powerful central government.
+Imperial authority demands that districts subordinate themselves to a powerful central government.
 In confederations, central authority exists for more restricted purposes.
 Confederate leaders seek the consent of diverse peoples by leaving them as undisturbed as possible.

 At first, I thought Learner civilization would honor Panch Shila: five principles of confederacy articulated by Jawaharial Nehru and Chou En-lai, and ratified by their Third World supporters during the Bandung Conference of 1955.